Zyber17/Textlr/README.md

+# Simple Text Uploading

-Textlr is a simple text uploading service.
-It uses [Markdown](http://daringfireball.net/projects/markdown/) to style the uploaded text, and has other nifty features that get out of your way when writing (like `!commands`).
-Textlr is available to use at [textlr.org](http://textlr.org/).
+Textlr is a open source platform for uploaded text for easy sharing.
+It uses [Markdown](http://daringfireball.net/projects/markdown/) and has other nifty features baked in.
+The official Textlr web service is available to use at [textlr.org](http://textlr.org/), but anyone is free to host it.

-Installing it is pretty easy.
-In fact, anyone who knows what GitHub is has a pretty good shot of setting it up on a server just by reading the source code.
-Still, should anyone want help setting it up, email me at <hello@zyber17.com> and I’ll be glad to help if I can.
+## Roadmap

+1. Deal with errors that occur over AJAX better.

+## Installation

+Installing it is rather easy.
+Just change the credentials in `db.php` to your credentials and you're pretty much done.
+A few things might be hard coded to point to textlr.org, but that's easily changeable.